 Fed up with that kitchen cabinet door that never closes properly?
 Wondering what the shelf life really is for those cake decorations you bought a few years ago that you’ve just discovered at the back of your built-in pantry?
 Great cabinetry and better storage solutions are top of most homeowners’ lists when it comes to kitchen remodeling.

 Getting rid of a built-in pantry and replacing it with a cabinetry pantry with pull out shelves has been a steadily increasing request in recent years.
 Not only does this provide more functional storage, but it also allows for the freeing up of valuable real estate in your kitchen for other things.

 If you have the room, there’s nothing wrong with a walk-in pantry, so stick with it if you like it but it’s not a must-have any longer.
 The trend for white (or neutral) cabinets is still a great look, but anything goes when it comes to cabinetry color (with one CAVEAT: only if it’s a well designed Kitchen!)

 5. A Large Island with Tons of Seating

 At 123 Remodeling, we don’t believe in a one-size-fits-all approach.
-We don’t work on pull-and-replace Kitchen or Bathroom remodels, or with clients who are looking to flip a home or get it ready for resale.
+We don’t work on pull-and-replace kitchen or bathroom remodels, or with clients who are looking to flip a home or get it ready for resale.
 We believe in remodeling a house to make it a home to be enjoyed by the current homeowners.
 We take a personalized approach to every project we work on.
-Our home remodels are design thoughtful and we’re with you every step of the way on your project.
+Our home remodels are design thinking and we’re with you every step of the way on your project.
 If you are ready to renovate happily, get in touch.